leoconst/game-of-life/README.md

 # Conway's Game of Life

-Every programmer has one, I'm no exception.
+Most programmers seem to have one, I'm no exception.

 Just a single script at the moment with rudamentary console output.